JakeTaranov/RayTracer/README.md

 # Simple Ray Tracer

-Using Python with Numpy, I implemented a basic backward (eye to light sources) ray tracing algorithm.
+Using Python with Numpy, an implementation a basic backward (eye to light sources) ray tracing algorithm.
-[Here](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) is good article to start with if you would like to get a better understading of the process.

 Some examples of ray-traced scene outputs.